VFS-ADA/work_test_api/README.md

 ## Task #2

-    Add access control to the endpoint using Event Hooks in Python EVE
+    Add access control to all endpoints except "/authenticate" using Event Hooks in Python EVE

 ## We will grade the code on: